“Nobody Died At Sandy Hook”

 “Snopes.com also has no answer yet for a young boy interviewed by Dr. Oz on the Dr. Oz show (see the fascinating YouTube.com clip from Dr. Oz’s show) who says that the Sandy Hook emergency was only a drill.
 Dr. Oz changes the subject immediately instead of doing the more plausible and straightforward thing and asking the boy why he thought it was only a drill or who told him that it was only a drill.
 I find Dr. Oz’s changing of the subject so fast downright suspicious but maybe Dr. Oz just lacks an enquiring mind or was just obeying a producer’s shout into Dr. Oz’s earpiece to move along to another subject.
 Maybe a producer shouted into Dr. Oz’s earpiece: Don’t pay any attention to the man behind the curtain or the Sandy Hook victim who said it was a drill, Dr. Oz.” pg.
 193

-The interview in question features Sandy Hook third-grader Louis, his mother Lindsay, and his grandmother Cathy.
+The interview features Sandy Hook third-grader Louis, his mother Lindsay, and his grandmother Cathy.
 At Louis’s request, Dr. Oz asks him what he remembers about that day.
-Clearly struggling to recount his experience, Louis replies:
+Clearly struggling, Louis responds:

 I remember that a lot, a lot of policemen were in the um school.
 Um.
 [Big exhale] Well, a lot.
 I was like [big exhale] like (I’m under/I remember) when it, when we were having a drill, we were hiding under like…

-At this point, Louis exhales again—something Sterling Harwood probably considers another sign of “acting.”
-Louis then pauses.
-Noticing that Louis is struggling (because he’s a child recounting a traumatic event), Dr. Oz reassures him and asks a simpler question: “What would you like to say to your teachers about Friday?”
-Even here, Louis continues to struggle and is partially guided through his response by his mother and Dr. Oz.
+Louis exhales again—something Sterling Harwood might generously interpret as further evidence of “acting.”
+He then pauses.
+Recognizing that a child is having difficulty recounting a traumatic event, Dr. Oz gently redirects him with a simpler question: “What would you like to say to your teachers about Friday?”
+Even then, Louis continues to struggle and receives help from both his mother and Dr. Oz in formulating a response.

-So what does Louis mean by saying, “when we were having a drill”?
-There are several plausible explanations:
+So what does Louis mean when he says, “when we were having a drill”?
+There are several entirely mundane explanations:

-- His teacher reassured the class by saying it was a drill.
+- He was told it was a drill.
 This is exactly what library clerk Mary Anne Jacobs told the children she hid in a storage closet to keep them calm.
-From a Washington Post article:
+From The Washington Post:

 They were children in a place built for children, and the teachers didn’t know how to answer them.
 They told them to close their eyes and to keep quiet.
 They helped move an old bookshelf in front of the door to act as a makeshift barricade.
 They wondered: How do you explain unimaginable horror to the most innocent?